-Over the past eight years the Building Bridges Project has made huge progress towards the successful integration of migrant angling communities in England – providing positive education and advice to help anglers understand our angling laws and customs.
+Over the past 10 years the Building Bridges Project has made huge progress towards the successful integration of migrant angling communities in England – providing positive education and advice to help anglers understand our angling laws and customs.

 At ‘grass roots’ level, the Building Bridges team assist and support angling clubs and fisheries by translating their rules into different languages and offering free multi-lingual signage and leaflets.

 Working together with key partners and clubs, our staff host integrated angling events, bringing together anglers from different countries and cultures in addition to organising school visits and coaching days – giving many youngsters from diverse backgrounds an introduction to fishing in the UK.

 Download a copy of our Pocket Guide for Anglers – available in English, Lithuanian, Polish and Romanian